 2.2- Temperature Control and Humidity

-- Maintain a fairly constant humidity in the area where the flooring is situated.
+- Maintain a relatively constant humidity in the area where the flooring is situated.

-- The use of hygrometers in conjunction with dehumidifiers can be used to regulate the atmospheric humidity in your home.
+- Hygrometers, in conjunction with dehumidifiers, can regulate the atmospheric humidity in your home.

-- Plants can also have a positive effect on humidity.
-Especially with under-floor heating in wintertime, as humidity levels can go quite low due to closed windows and extra internal heat.
+- Plants can also positively affect humidity, especially with under-floor heating in wintertime, as humidity levels can go relatively low due to closed windows and extra internal heat.

 2.3- Domestic Floor Traffic

 - Regular maintenance: The level of maintenance will depend on the level of traffic.
-Daily cleaning of the floor with a soft mop or vacuum cleaner will remove a lot of dust and/or sand particles.
-If a daily clean is not possible, then clients should be cautious with the amount of dirt brought onto the floor from foot traffic, as dirt is one of the main abrasives.
+Daily floor cleaning with a soft mop or vacuum cleaner will remove dust and/or sand particles.
+If a daily clean is not possible, clients should be cautious with the amount of dirt brought onto the floor from foot traffic, as dirt is one of the leading abrasives.
 Regular maintenance with floor soap every 2-4 weeks in daily used rooms is advised.
-In rooms with less traffic, use every 2 months.
+In rooms with less traffic, use every two months.
 (4 caps per

-In rooms with less traffic, use every 2 months.
+In rooms with less traffic, use every two months.
 (4 caps per ltr)

-- Long term maintenance: After the first six months, depending somewhat on the amount of use your floor has had, your floor will start developing an attractive patina, colours will be deepened and a degree of variation between high traffic areas and low traffic areas may occur.
-At this time of 6 months – 10 months, In most instances, an application of hard wax oil ‘HWO 07’ (Or another brand of HWO / maintaining oil eg Osmo or Blanchon, Ciranova) should be used to maintain your floor.
-The use of pigmented maintenance oils may be interspersed with these applications to revive the inherent tones if required.
+- Long-term maintenance: After the first six months, depending somewhat on the amount of use your floor has had, your floor will start developing an attractive patina, colours will be deepened, and a degree of variation between high-traffic areas and low-traffic areas may occur.
+At this time of 6 – 10 months, In most instances, an application of hard wax oil ‘HWO 07’ (Or another brand of HWO / maintaining oil e.g. Osmo or Blanchon, Ciranova) should be used to maintain your floor.
+If required, pigmented maintenance oils may be interspersed with these applications to revive the inherent tones.

-Please ask us for further information if you are concerned about dis-colouration.
-A degree of wisdom is needed to find the right balance between “over saturating” your floor and building up a patina.
-After this process, another coat of oil will not be required again for a further year.
-Alternatively, this process can be repeated to high traffic areas only (oiling complete and specific planks and stopping at a join in the plank).
+Please ask us for further information if you are concerned about discolouration.
+Wisdom is needed to balance “oversaturating” your floor and building a patina.
+After this process, another coat of oil will not be required again for a year.
+Alternatively, this process can be repeated to high-traffic areas only (oiling complete and specific planks and stopping at a join in the plank).

-After the second application of oil, a gap of at least one year probably nearer to two years should be left before another application.
+After the second oil application, a gap of at least one year, probably nearer to two years, should be left before another application.

 2.3-Trade Floor Traffic

 The above step should be considered.
-However, if we have been advised correctly we will have prepared your floor finish with extra coats of primer below the hard wax oil and so the finished hard wax oil coat will be more durable.
+However, if we have been advised correctly, we will have prepared your floor finish with extra coats of primer below the hard wax oil so the finished hard wax oil coat will be more durable.

-Cleaning with floor soap and to keep removing the dirt as much as possible is the best way to prolong the oiled surface.
+Cleaning with floor soap and removing the dirt as much as possible is the best way to prolong the oiled surface.

 - DAMAGE AND REPAIR

-**If the above step does not work barely in mind deep olive oil or other food oil stains will eventually dry out but require time to do so.
+**If the above step does not work, mind deep olive oil or other food oil stains, eventually drying out but requiring time.

 3.2.
 Fluid and grease stains.

-These can be wiped away by using a fine 240 grit sandpaper or fine steel wood.
+These can be wiped away using a fine 240-grit sandpaper or fine steel wood.
 Gently rub away at the surface to remove the top layer of wax and the stain.
 Once cleaned with floor soap, an extra coat of hard wax oil should be applied.

 **Please consult a professional before applying hard wax oils

 Ensure all surfaces are clean, dry and free from previous finish.
-Quickly sand with fine 180/240-grade sanding paper or black pad on mono-brush removing old coats or dirt.
+Quickly sand with fine 180/240-grade sanding paper or black pad on a mono-brush, removing old coats or dirt.

-Before: Ensure all areas to be coated are extremely well ventilated during application.
+Before: Ensure all areas to be coated are incredibly well-ventilated during application.

-Test on a small area before initial application.
+Test on a small area before the initial application.
 No primer is required.
 The hard wax oil is ready for immediate use and does not require thinning.
-Certain dense or oil substrates may only require a single application when a dry buff to the desired level of sheen.
+Specific dense or oil substrates may only require a single application when a dry buff to the desired level of sheen.

 First coat: Stir contents thoroughly before and during use.
-Apply thinly using a good quality bristle or synthetic brush, always apply in the direction of the grain.
+Apply thinly using a good quality bristle or synthetic brush; always apply in the direction of the grain.
 Remove any surplus oil immediately, checking all areas for any excess application.
-Leave to dry 4-6 hours depending on conditions, or preferably overnight.
-Longer drying periods may occur during application in cold, damp conditions.
+Leave to dry for 4-6 hours, depending on conditions, or preferably overnight.
+More extended drying periods may occur during application in cold, damp conditions.

-Second coat: Apply as first coat, thinly, allowing good ventilation.
+Second coat: Apply as the first coat thinly, allowing good ventilation.
 In warm and dry conditions, allow it to dry overnight.
 Clean tools with white spirit.
-When the surface area is completely dry, a light buff with a floor pad or dry rag will enhance the colour and patina.
+A light buff with a floor pad or dry rag will enhance the colour and patina when the surface area is completely dry.

 – HWO Matt for dark finishes. or a similar branded Hard Wax Oil Product.
 Please check with us if your chosen hard wax oil is compatible.

-Notes: Prefinished oiled boards have to be stored in a well-ventilated area to avoid colour surface changes.
-If the boards remain to shrink wrapped in warm conditions, this may alter the colour of the patina.
+Notes: Prefinished oiled boards must be stored in a well-ventilated area to avoid colour surface changes.
+If the boards remain to shrink-wrapped in warm conditions, this may alter the colour of the patina.

-Non-abrasive rinse-free formulation, our floor soap is suitable for all types of prefinished oiled flooring.
+With a non-abrasive rinse-free formulation, our floor soap is suitable for all types of prefinished oiled flooring.
 The soap revives & maintains floors.
 Recommended brands include Osmo and Bona.
-Read instructions carefully, some floor soap will require dilution while others do not.
+Read instructions carefully; some floor soap will require dilution while others do not.
 Application

-Remove dust or dirt with a damp (not soaking wet) cloth soaked in hot water and try to work as dry as possible.
-Add 4 caps of floor surface cleaning soap to 1 litre of hot water.
+Remove dust or dirt with a damp (not soaking wet) cloth soaked in hot water, and try to work as dry as possible.
+Add 4 cups of floor surface cleaning soap to 1 litre of hot water.